-- 18. Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who: - is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - · is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - Is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is a privately fostered child. - 19.
-All staff should be aware of indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection.
-Indicators of abuse and neglect, and examples of safeguarding issues are described in paragraphs 43-53 of this guidance.
+18. Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who:

+- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - Is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - · has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is a privately fostered child.

+19. All staff should be aware of indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection.
+Indicators of abuse and

-Detailed information on early help can be found in Chapter 1 of Working together to safeguard children.
+4 Detailed information on early help can be found in Chapter 1 of Working together to safeguard children.

-Detailed information on statutory assessments can be found in Chapter 1 of Working together to safeguard children.
+6 Detailed information on statutory assessments can be found in Chapter 1 of Working together to safeguard children.